RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 ## How to apply

-Rocket.Chat is applying to become a participating mentoring open source organization for [Google Summer of Code 2025](https://summerofcode.withgoogle.com/), helping to usher in a new generation of open source contributors and enthusiasts.
+Rocket.Chat is proud to be a participating mentoring open source organization for [Google Summer of Code 2025](https://summerofcode.withgoogle.com/), helping to usher in a new generation of open source contributors and enthusiasts.

 For timeline, see [Official Google Summer of Code 2025](https://developers.google.com/open-source/gsoc/timeline) Timeline for more details.